- IFIMAC and CIC nanoGUNE collaborated in the elusive experimental realisation of theoretical predictions of inducibility of magnetism in graphene

 The unexpected possibility to arrange H atoms on graphene with any desired geometry will enable to do experiments restricted so far to a pure theoretical framework.
 The implications of these results entail that it is possible to tune selectively the collective magnetic properties of specific graphene regions.

 For example, the magnetization of selected graphene areas allows for injection in-situ of so-called “spin currents”.
 Such “spin currents” can be understood as “streams” of magnetic state change inside a material, as if a switch could turn on or off the magnetism exhibited by (parts of) that material.
 This, unlike happens in electromagnetism, would happen without the intervention of electric current.
-The results and their meaning are summarized in the video shown next.
+The results and their meaning are summarized in the video shown before.

 The possibilities opened by selective magnetization of graphene also avoid the use of ferromagnetic electrodes and the problems associated with ferromagnet-graphene contacts (as for instance, “parasite” currents).
-Likewise, possibilities are opened for creating “spin valves” and magnetoresistive devices made of carbon, which anticipates unlimited uses of graphene in the discipline of spintronics, with enormous connotations in fields as those of information storage or quantum computing, among others.
+Likewise, possibilities are opened for creating “spin valves” and magnetoresistive devices made of carbon, which anticipates unlimited uses of graphene in the discipline of spintronics, with enormous connotations in fields such as information storage or quantum computing, among others.

 The image and video displayed were kindly provided by IFIMAC.